powellrhys/powellrhys/README.md

 # Hi, I'm Rhys 👋

-#### I am Aerospace Engineering Graduate with over 2 years experience working as a Data and DevOps Engineer within the energy trading industry
+# I am a Data and DevOps Engineer with over 2 years experience in the energy industry.

+With a Masters degree in Aerospace Engineering, my interests lie with aviation, engineering, software and automation.